joshforester/StageKitPied-DMXified/StageKitPied/dmxified/README.md

 #### Outputs

-In this setup, after 20 seconds of no non-FOG_OFF events being sent to StageKitPied-DMXified (again, set in the `lights.ini` file referenced in the Example 4 intro), we are assuming the game is idling between songs or otherwise in a menu screen or something.
+In this setup, after 20 seconds of no non-FOG_OFF events being sent to _**StageKitPied-DMXified**_ (again, set in the [StageKitPied/lights.ini](../lights.ini) file referenced in the Example 4 intro), we are assuming the game is idling between songs or otherwise in a menu screen or something.

 As a result, I clear the light, fog, and strobe DMX settings and turn on the UV/black lights via buttons in my QLC+ virtual console.
 Since the Rock Band room is pretty dark, I find the UV/black lights are a good transition without